-Infants and Children:
+Infants and Children

-The usual initial dose is 2 mg/kg body weight given as a single dose.
+The usual initial dose of oral furosemide for infants and children is 2 mg/kg body weight given as a single dose.
 If the diuretic response is not satisfactory, the dose may be increased by 1 to 2 mg/kg no sooner than 6 to 8 hours after the previous dose.
 Doses of greater than 6 mg/kg body weight are not recommended.